8BE62F96-3298-442E-AA441D7720E6CC01

 Overview

-The Wellin Museum welcomes K–12 school groups to engage with our exhibitions and collections.
+The Wellin Museum welcomes K–12 school groups to engage with our exhibitions and collection.
 K–12 school visits are designed to encourage creative engagement with art through close looking, imaginative activities, and dialogue.
-These visits support all areas of learning by helping students strengthen critical skills such as observing, describing, reasoning with evidence, questioning, connecting ideas, and listening to different points of view.
+Visiting the Wellin Museum of Art supports all areas of learning by helping students strengthen critical skills such as observing, describing, reasoning with evidence, questioning, connecting ideas, responding, and creating.

 Docents at the Wellin Museum